 Computer Science students are encouraged to join the British Computer Society, giving access to industry-related events, lectures and workshops.

-University University of Sussex A Levels: AAB-ABB

-Entrance BSc Computer Science

-GCSE required:

-Grade 6+ in Mathematics.

-Imperial College London A Levels: AAA

-BEng Computing including A in Mathematics.

-Further Mathematics is also

-preferred

-Bournemouth University A Levels: BBB

-Games Programming

-Including at least one of Computing,

-IT, Maths, Physics

-Degrees that would use Computing are Mathematics, Computer

-01.111 1 Science and Engineering.

-Skills and 1 lent, you will develop the ability to

-Qualities for work independently and as part of a team, as well as set and

-Study at KS5 manage your progressing deadlines.You will learn to conduct research, evaluate information and

-and beyond •

-develop written work that is correctly structured and uses formal referencing.

-uriosity and creative thinking.

-e student will be able to take an idea

-and develop it beyond the classroom, pushing the boundaries of

-the curriculum.

-Technical skills are as important as written skills.
+University University of Sussex A Levels: AAB-ABB Entrance BSc Computer Science GCSE required: Grade 6+ in Mathematics.
+Imperial College London A Levels: AAA BEng Computing including A in Mathematics.
+Further Mathematics is also preferred Bournemouth University A Levels: BBB Games Programming Including at least one of Computing, IT, Maths, Physics Degrees that would use Computing are Mathematics, Computer Science and Engineering.
+Skills and As a Computer Science student, you will develop the ability to Qualities for work independently and as part of a team, as well as set and Study at KS5 manage your progressing deadlines. and beyond You will learn to conduct research, evaluate information and develop written work that is correctly structured and uses formal referencing.
+You will need intellectual curiosity and creative thinking.
+The ideal Computer Science student will be able to take an idea and develop it beyond the classroom, pushing the boundaries of the curriculum.Technical skills are as important as written skills. • Technical skills are as impor rtant as written skills.